zapboy216/Another-Next-BoilerPlate/README.md

 # The Vercel Next Dinan Boilerplate
-       a boilerplate in typescript. project under construction
+       a boilerplate in typescript. project still under construction